lmcrean/dottie/backend/routes/assessment/update/README.md

 - **500 Internal Server Error**: Server-side error

 ## Notes
-- The endpoint supports both flattened and nested data formats for backward compatibility
+- The endpoint supports flattened data format
-- Although the request can accept both formats, the response will be in the flattened format with all properties in snake_case
+- All properties in the response will use snake_case format
+- Symptoms are split into physical_symptoms and emotional_symptoms arrays
+- Recommendations have one level of nesting with title and description properties
 - The endpoint validates ownership of the assessment before allowing updates
 - For test users with IDs starting with 'test-', it may attempt direct database update if the USE_LEGACY_DB_DIRECT environment variable is set to 'true'
 - The updated_at timestamp is automatically updated to the current time